 In 2019, Campbell also started writing an article that we now know contained information he would have known to be false and fabricated other claims out of whole cloth.
 Campbell was hoping for CJR (Columbia Journalism Review) to publish this, however, this was subsequently rejected for publication (in 2020).

-In May 2020, I contacted editors at Computer Weekly, sending them a link to the evidence of Campbell's disinformation (that had been in the public domain since August 2018), however, instead of editors addressing the issue I was greeted by a wall of silence and nobody was willing to respond.
+In May 2020, I contacted editors at Computer Weekly, sending them a link to the evidence of Campbell's deception (that had been in the public domain since August 2018), however, instead of editors addressing the issue I was greeted by a wall of silence and nobody was willing to respond.

 In 2022, Campbell tried again to get CJR to publish the article he started working on in 2019.
 His article was declined for publication again and he was unable to disseminate false information to CJR readers.

 In February 2023, Byline Times published the article authored by Duncan Campbell that CJR had previously declined to publish twice.
 Campbell's article was promptly found to contain a lie that had been debunked publicly in 2018 (along with other nonsense Campbell has never been able to substantiate).
 Claims made in the article were known to be false for over four years yet Byline Times published them without doing their own fact-checking and resisted making corrections in spite of evidence.